google_counter

 *Kovács A et al. Long-Term Comparative Study on the Local Tumour Control of Different Ablation Technologies in Primary and Secondary Liver Malignancies.
 J Pers Med.
 2022 Mar 9;12(3):430

-• Transarterial Chemoembolization (TACE): Delivers chemotherapy directly to the tumor's blood supply source, followed by embolization to trap the drug within the tumor.
-This dual approach maximizes tumor exposure to the drug while minimizing systemic effects.
-In the context of brain cancer, TACE is being explored for select cases involving hypervascular brain tumors or metastatic lesions with a defined arterial supply.
-By targeting the tumor locally, TACE can help reduce tumor burden and control growth, particularly in patients who are not candidates for surgical resection or conventional chemotherapy.
-When combined with other treatments, such as radiation therapy or immunotherapy, it may enhance overall therapeutic effectiveness and extend progression-free survival.
+Transarterial Chemoembolization (TACE) can deliver chemotherapy directly to the tumor's blood supply source, followed by embolization to trap the drug within the tumor.
+As a result, this approach can maximize tumor exposure to the drug.
+If we look at what the research data report, TACE is being explored for cases involving hypervascular brain tumors or metastatic lesions with a defined arterial supply.
+As suggested, this treatment strategy, by targeting the tumor locally, can help reduce tumor burden and control growth.
+Moreover, when combined with other treatments, it may enhance overall therapeutic effectiveness and extend progression-free survival.

 Comparative Table: Brain Cancer Treatments